Adult Program

 Semester 1

-Introduction to Safety, work-zone safety, steel erection, concrete & masonry, confined spaces & excavations, electrical safety, working from elevations, heavy equipment, forklift, & crane safety, and Introduction to materials handling.
+Introduction to Safety, work-zone safety, steel erection, concrete, and masonry, confined spaces and excavations, electrical safety, working from elevations, heavy equipment, forklift, crane safety, and Introduction to materials handling.
 Integrates Core curricula modules.
 (This class does not require the Tuesday night Core Course.

-Introduction to Safety Technology, hazard recognition, evaluation, & control, risk analysis & assessment, inspections, audits, & observations, employee motivation, site specific ES&H plans, emergency action plans, JSA’s & TSA’s, safety orientation & training, work permit policies, confined space entry procedures, safety meetings, accident investigation: policies & procedures, accident investigation: data analysis, record keeping, OSHA inspection procedures, ES&H data tracking & trending, and environmental awareness.
+Introduction to Safety Technology, hazard recognition, evaluation, control, risk analysis and assessment, inspections, audits, observations, employee motivation, site specific ESH plans, emergency action plans, JSA’s and TSA’s, safety orientation, training, work permit policies, confined space entry procedures, safety meetings, accident investigation: policies, procedures, accident investigation: data analysis, record keeping, OSHA inspection procedures, ESH data tracking and trending, and environmental awareness.

 Welding